mohmiim/MLIntroduction/session-6/README.md

   return error
 ~~~~

-lets trigger the training and plot the results
+Let's trigger the training and plot the results

 ~~~~{.python}
 model = createConvLstmModel()